andrescosta/jobico-cloud/README.md

      --no-addons
             Skip the instalation of addons
      --services
-            Waits for the cluster to be created and then runs the scripts on the services directory.
+            Waits for the cluster to be created and then runs the scripts on the 'services' directory.
+     --vers
+            File name with version numbers.
      --schedulable-server
             The control plane nodes will be available to schedule pods.
 The default is false(tainted).
      --dry-run